-- Participate in the operation; - Be responsible for ensuring the implementation of the operations under its responsibility according to the project plan and the agreement signed with the lead beneficiary; - Co-operate with the other partner beneficiaries in the implementation of the operation, the reporting for monitoring; - Provide the information requested for audit by the audit bodies responsible for it;
+- Participate in the operation; - Be responsible for ensuring the implementation of the operations under its responsibility according to the project plan and the agreement signed with the lead beneficiary; - Co-operate with the other partner beneficiaries in the implementation of the operation, the reporting for monitoring;

-- Assume responsibility in the event of any irregularity in the expenditure which was declared, including eventual repayment to the Commission; - Be responsible for information and communication measures for the public.
+- Provide the information requested for audit by the audit bodies responsible for it; - Assume responsibility in the event of any irregularity in the expenditure which was declared, including eventual repayment to the Commission; - Be responsible for information and communication measures for the public.

-Functional Lead Beneficiary
+Functional Lead Partner

-In case of joint projects (where Lead Beneficiaries from both sides are participating and are separately contracted by the Contracting Authorities of Serbia and of Montenegro) the 2 Lead Beneficiaries shall appoint among themselves a Functional Lead Beneficiary prior to the submission of the project proposal.
+In case of joint projects (where Lead Beneficiaries from both sides are participating and are separately contracted by the Contracting Authorities of SRB and of MNE) the 2 Lead Beneficiaries shall appoint among themselves a Functional Lead Partner prior to the submission of the project proposal.

-The Functional Lead Beneficiary is, inter alia:
+The Functional Lead Partner is:

-- Responsible for the overall coordination of the project activities on both side of the border: - Responsible for organising joint meetings of project partners; - Responsible for reporting to the JTS on the overall progress of the joint project.
+- Responsible for the overall coordination of the project activities on both side of the border; - Responsible for organising joint meetings of project partners; - Responsible for reporting to the JTS on the overall progress of the joint project.